SergioRoldan/Seths-Network/README.md

 Web3 uses events thrown by the smart contract to update the local database and truffle-contracts to interact with this contracts

 NeDB is used an indexedDB storing information in the browser

+The app uses web3utils for hashing through soliditySha3 to commpute keccak256 hash exactly in the same way than solidity to make sure that the signature are correctly generated and will be correctly verified

 ## Project folder distribution